NinaWie/network_analysis/README.md

 ```
 The input folders are hardcoded in the script.

-## The Foursquare dataset:
+## Acknowledgements:

-The material published here was taken from the following sources.
+The Foursquares dataset user for reproducability here was taken from the following sources:

 ```bib
 @article{yang2015nationtelescope,